 Material transfer agreements (MTA) govern the transfer of tangible research materials between inventors and industry partners such as chemicals, plant- or animal-derived material, or software, from one institution to another.
 They protect intellectual property rights, limit liability, and ensure researchers are properly credited for their work.

 Master Research Agreement

 A master research agreement (MRA) defines the terms and scope for a single sponsor to fund multiple research projects over a long period of time.
-More than 40 industrial sponsors currently have master agreements, or pending agreements, in place at the U of M. Contact SPA with questions.
+More than 10 industrial sponsors currently have master research agreements, or pending agreements, in place at the U of M.

 Based on national agreements, companies and researchers can agree to terms and conditions pre-established by the U of M without further negotiation.
 These include:

 - Accelerated Clinical Trial Agreements (ACTA)

 Contact the Sponsored Projects Administration for more information about these national agreements.

 Reliance agreements create a standard process for reviewing requests to use another institution’s IRB (not UMN) for multi-site studies funded by or in partnership with industry.